pricechecker

 Fairness effect

-If the customers learn that the price of the product is fair enough compared to similar products in the market, then they would show more interest in buying the product that is sold at a reasonable price.
+If the customers learn that the price of the product is fair enough compared to similar products in the market, then they will show more interest in buying the product that is sold at a reasonable price.

 Customer research effect